 Congregations carry out Christ’s commandment to “Love one another as I have loved you” (John 15:12 RSV) in a powerful and practical way.

 Pastors have a team of gifted, trained, and committed lay caregivers ready to minister to hurting people.
 (Find more details for pastors here.)

 Laypeople nurture and use their gifts in meaningful ministry, growing spiritually as they serve others.

-People who are hurting no longer suffer alone.
-A caring Christian friend comes alongside them to provide emotional and spiritual care for as long as the need persists.
+People who are hurting have a caring Christian presence to provide emotional and spiritual support.

 In short, Stephen Ministry helps carry out the mission of the church.